A Unique Educational & Career Opportunity with Stephen Wolfram

 Catherine Boucher joined Wolfram Research in 1998.
 She led project management during the production of A New Kind of Science and is currently the director of special projects for Wolfram Research.
 Her team is responsible for early development of new initiatives at Wolfram Research, along with projects related to Wolfram Science.
 She and her team led the original development of Wolfram|Alpha and currently handle its mathematical content and parser development.
 Catherine received her PhD in applied mathematics from the University of Massachusetts Amherst, specializing in cluster analysis.

-Abigail Nussey joined Wolfram Research as a special projects coordinator in 2007.
-She has a bachelor's degree in physics (2004) and a master's degree in math (2007) from Boston University.
-She participated in the NKS Summer School in 2008 and 2010 and was a teaching assistant in 2009.
-She presented on cellular automata over graph topologies at the 2008 Midwest NKS Conference, which was later written into an article and published in Complex Systems.
-She writes the NKS Blog, runs a BBS community geared toward polymaths, sings classical soprano, and writes science fiction novels.
+Abigail Devereaux joined Wolfram Research in 2007.
+She has a bachelor's degree in physics (2004) and a master's degree in mathematics (2007) from Boston University and is currently a Mercatus PhD Fellow in economics at George Mason University.
+She was involved in the Wolfram Science Summer School from 2008–2015 as event director, as a participant in 2008 and 2010, as a teaching assistant in 2011 and as an instructor from 2012–2015.
+Her presentation on cellular automata over graph topologies at the 2008 Midwest NKS Conference was later written into an article and published in Complex Systems .
+In her spare time she sings operatic soprano and writes speculative fiction.

 Instructors